kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I noticed this first in April in Dublin, a spot which doesn't squeeze like normal spots.
 - It had been quite painful.
-- It appears again and I pick it and it doesn't behave like a normal spot, you can't squeeze it, but it does become pussy over the next few days.
+- It appears again and I pick it and it doesn't behave like a normal spot, you can't squeeze it, but it is painful and does become pussy over the next few days.
 - Also a spot in my left groin reappears that I have not seen for a good while, maybe not since November the year before, although I guess it could have been January.
 - Again, it doesn't behave like the boils I usually get there at all, the skin is so thin all over this area from the strong cream I used for the boils in 2019 that any wounds in this area, and the healing of them, do not behave as expected.
 - My view is that all this is verifiable on examination.